This action sends an SMS to any contact with a valid phone number.

 How do I connect a Copilot Messaging Service?

-Once you have connected a custom Twilio Account (see above), you can connect a Copilot Messaging Service.
+Once you have connected a custom account (see above), you can connect a Copilot Messaging Service.
 You can learn about the benefits of using a Messaging Service here, however highlights include:

 - Scaler: distribute messages across a group of phone numbers to reach large audiences in a short amount of time (great for high volume senders).